-- Limit "privacy loss" at each learning iteration for a tighter the DP guarantee - If the norm of gradients is "large", we need to add "large" noise to cover them (otherwise, privacy leaking) - Without clipping, we need to add noise proportional to the largest norm of gradients. - ▶ With clipping, (as we control the maximum of the norm) we can choose a smaller noise level. - Clipping before averaging - Probably provides a tighter DP guarantee.
+- Limit "privacy loss" at each learning iteration for a tighter the DP guarantee - If the norm of gradients is "large", we need to add "large" noise to cover them (otherwise, privacy leaking) - ▶ Without clipping, we need to add noise proportional to the largest norm of gradients. - ▶ With clipping, (as we control the maximum of the norm) we can choose a smaller noise level. - Price to pay: clipping may hurt accuracy - Clipping before averaging - may provide a tighter DP guarantee (why?)